-In year three you will undertake an in depth study.
-You will be able to choose a research topic from a wide variety of disciplines, with either a clinical, biomedical, educational or social sciences basis, working in the University research labs, hospital wards, general practices or in the community.
+In year three you will undertake a research study; choosing a topic from a wide variety of disciplines, with either a clinical, biomedical, educational or social sciences basis, working in the University research labs, hospital wards, general practices or in the community.
 You will then undertake clinical placements in hospitals and general practice in the Southampton, Portsmouth and Winchester areas.
 The focus will be on the effects of clinical disorders on patients and their families, continuing the development of your clinical abilities and the reinforcement of systems courses and social science teaching.
 On successful completion of this year you will be awarded a Bachelor of Medical Sciences (BMedSc) award

 In year four you will undertake placements in a range of clinical specialities in Southampton and a range of hospitals around the region.